ahnngo/analyzing_vietnamese_graduation_score_2020/README.md

 ---
 **Objective:**
 - Learn how to clean data curling from a website using Python
-- Apply several analytic concepts to choose suitable charts and draw them using Python
+- Apply several analytic concepts to choose suitable charts and draw them using matplotlib library
 - Switch mindset from depending on Excel to using Python to solve complex data science problem
 - Learn how to use SQL to create a database using clean data extracted and write queries to assess analyzed results